 - ^yj= Predicted Value: 6

-Based on just this one observation, the MAE provides a value of 2, which is the absolute deviation between actual and predicted value.
+Based on just this one observation, the MAE provides a value of 2, which is the absolute deviation between actual and predicted values.
 Obviously, this performance metric makes more sense using a larger set of values (e.g. N > 30).
 Also, please note that this metric is size-dependent.
 The analyzed quantities must have the same unit in order to be compared.
 Whether the MAE of “2” is considered a good or bad value really depends on the relevant unit and underlying scale

 C: MANY MORE PERFORMANCE METRICS